vegastrike/vegastrike.github.io/assets/installation.md

 	```
 ### Linux: Arch

+Vega Strike has been setup as an [AUR](https://aur.archlinux.org/packages/?O=0&K=vegastrike).
 To install using an AUR:

 	```
-	TBD
+	# yay -S vegastrike-git
 	```